HumanSecurity/perimeterx-nginx-plugin/README.md

 luarocks install perimeterx-nginx-plugin
 ```

-###### 10. Optionally, if you are testing in a new environment you may need to configure the following:
+###### 10. Optionally, if you are testing in a new environment you may need to configure the following

 - Add the user "nginx"